lucas-crodrigues/mv-awesome-books/README.md

 To get a local copy up and running follow these simple example steps.

-  1- Download files
+  1- Download files <br>
   2- Run index.html in browser

-To clone the repo run the line "git clone https://github.com/lucas-crodrigues/mv-awesome-books.git" on your console
+To clone the repo run the line `git clone https://github.com/lucas-crodrigues/mv-awesome-books.git` on your console:

 ## Authors